divchaks/PlaywrightTest/README.md

 First, open a terminal or command prompt on your machine.

 Step 2: Navigate to Your Preferred Directory

-Use the cd (change directory) command to move into the folder where you want to keep all your Playwright projects.
+Use the cd command to move into the folder where you want to keep all your Playwright projects.

 For example, to go into your Documents folder: